Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ### registerExtension

-Registers the Campaign extension with the Mobile Core.
+Registers the Campaign Standard extension with the Mobile Core.

 {% tabs %}
 {% tab title="Android" %}